One of the most heavily used and under-appreciated fixtures in every retail business today is the credit card processing device.

 In addition to processing credit and debit transactions, stand-alone terminals are able to incorporate some additional payment methods that a business may require, including:

 - EBT – EBT in an acronym for electronic benefits transfer.
-It’s the method used for SNAP or food stamps.
-This payment method is commonly accepted by grocery stores and allows you to accept state-issued benefits.
+It refers to state-issued benefits such as SNAP or food stamps.
+Grocery stores commonly accept this method.

 - Gift Card – An electronic stored-value card that contains a predetermined value at a specified business.
 Gift Cards are an excellent way to build customer loyalty and introduce a brand to new clients.